greenh/CJD/README.md

 * The current implementation's operation involves loading Clojure files to assist its name resolution processes.
 Works like a charm, but there's a down side:

-    + Clojure files must be (transitively) loadable...
+    + Namespaces being processed must be (transitively) loadable...

     + ...so CJD's classpath needs to include everything that your project depends on...